UnionOfRAD/manual/jp/06_auth/simple-authentication.md

-# Simple Authentication in Lithium
+# Simple Authentication in li3

-If you're doing much more than simple static content delivery, chances are you'll end up needing to protect access to certain resources and functionality your application provides.
-Lithium's Auth setup is simple and allows you to quickly create a framework for managing and protecting those features.
+If you're doing much more than simple static content delivery, chances are you'll end up needing to protect access to certain resources and functionality your application provides. li3's Auth setup is simple and allows you to quickly create a framework for managing and protecting those features.

 ## Data Setup